mrakitin/Berlin-2019-tutorials-workshop/Sirepo.md

   - Beamline examples: http://localhost:8000/light#/light-sources

 ### 6. Paying attention to features:
-  - Log in using GitHub auth
+  - Log in using GitHub authentication
   - Source page:
     - Parameters of the electron beam and undulator (idealized and tabulated)
     - Multi-electron spectrum flux report